Journal of Fish Diseases

 This will enable the file to be opened, read on screen and printed out in order for any corrections to be added.
 Further instructions will be sent with the proof.
 Hard copy proofs will be posted if no e-mail address is available.
 Excessive changes made by the author in the proofs, excluding typesetting errors, will be charged separately.

-Journal of Fish Diseases is covered by Wiley-Blackwell's Early View service.
+Journal of Fish Diseases is covered by Wiley Blackwell's Early View service.
 Early View articles are complete full-text articles published online in advance of their publication in a printed issue.
 Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled print issue.
 Early View articles are complete and final.
-They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
+They have been reviewed in accordance with the author guidelines, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.

 Authors will be provided with electronic offprints of their paper.
 Additional paper offprints may be ordered online.
 Please click on the following link, fill in the necessary details and ensure that you type information in all of the required fields.
 If you have queries about offprints, please email: email@example.com